Calvine UFO photograph: Release of MOD files

-Among the released documents were materials related to the Calvine sighting, including a government briefing from the MoD Secretariat Air Staff, and a handwritten summary of the sighting from a Sec(AS)2 officer both dated September 1990 (DEFE 24/1940/1 – page 113–116).
+Among the released documents were materials related to the Calvine sighting, including a government briefing from the MoD Secretariat Air Staff, and a handwritten summary of the sighting from a Sec(AS)2 officer both dated September 1990 (DEFE 24/1940/1 – pages 113–116).
 Additionally, two poor-quality photocopies of Vu-Foils (images on transparent plastic) made from cropped versions of the original photographs were included in records assembled by DI55, a branch of the Directorate of Scientific and Technical Intelligence (DSTI) that dealt with missiles and air defence.
 (DEFE 31/180/1 – pages 36–7).
 These files revealed the images were the subject of an investigation by DI55 and a RAF photo analyst agency.

 Clarke later wrote The UFO Files, which explored various UFO sightings documented in the MoD archives, including the Calvine incident.
 The released documents on the Calvine UFO were publicised through Clarke's blog.

 2015 Channel 5 documentary

 The release of information from the National Archives, along with publicity from Clarke and Pope, led to increasing public interest in the case, especially within the U.K. and in 2015, the incident was featured in the sixth episode of the Channel 5 documentary series Conspiracy.

 The episode, titled "Alien Cover-Up", included interviews with Clarke and Pope and featured a reconstruction of the sighting filmed on the moors above Calvine.
 For the programme Pope worked with a graphic artist to recreate the Calvine photograph based on his recollection of the image and the photocopies from the UK National Archives.

-This reconstructed image was later republished in various media outlets, including HuffPost, being mistaken by some for as a genuine image of the sighting.
+This reconstructed image was later republished in various media outlets, including HuffPost, being mistaken by some for a genuine image of the sighting.
 Pope has since discussed the incident, speculating on potential links to the alleged Aurora project.